A geolocator study revealed that Plain Swifts breeding in the Canary Islands winter in equatorial West Africa.

-The Plain Swift (Apus unicolor) is known to breed on the Canary Islands and Madeira in the north-east Atlantic.
-The populations of these two Macaronesian archipelagos are believed to be partly migratory, with an unknown proportion of the breeding population departing the islands during the winter months.
+Plain Swift (Apus unicolor) breeds in the Canary Islands and Madeira in the north-east Atlantic.
+The populations of these two archipelagos are believed to be partly migratory, with an unknown proportion of the breeding population departing the islands during the winter months.

-Prior to the study by Norton et al. (2018), the wintering grounds for the species were unconfirmed although infrequent sightings in Morocco and Mauritania have suggested that coastal north-west Africa was the likely destination for migrating birds.
+Before the geolocator study reported here, the wintering grounds for the species were unconfirmed although infrequent sightings in Morocco and Mauritania have suggested that coastal north-west Africa was the likely destination for migrating birds.

 Where the Canarian Plain Swifts overwinter?

-To answer this question, Norton et al. (2018) fitted 16 Plain Swifts with geolocators at two breeding colonies on Tenerife, Canary Islands in July 2013.
+To answer this question, Norton et al. (2018) fitted 16 Plain Swifts with geolocators at two breeding colonies in Tenerife, Canary Islands, in July 2013.
 Of these birds, two were subsequently recovered at one breeding colony the following May.

 The data recovered from the two birds showed that at least some Canarian Plain Swifts undertake substantial migrations to spend the winter months in the Upper Guinean forests of equatorial West Africa.
 The birds’ migratory route included passage through several countries with no previous records of the species: this includes Senegal, The Gambia, Guinea-Bissau, Guinea, Sierra Leone and Ivory Coast.